Tbinma/Exploring-LLM-Reliance-on-External-Knowledge/README.md

 llm =

-4. Create a question/SYSTEM prompt using the provided utility? functions.?
+4. Create a custom prompt using the provided utility? functions.?

-line to change the prompt
+prompt_template = """
+Consider the following context when answering the question.
+Don't try to make up an answer.

+{context}

+Question: {question}
+Helpful Answer:
+"""

 5. Test run to query the Chroma DB?